MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-security-governance-and-compliance.md

 - [Use Intune for Azure Virtual Desktop personal session hosts](/mem/intune/fundamentals/azure-virtual-desktop) to apply existing or create new configurations and secure your VMs with compliance policy and conditional access.
 Intune management doesn't depend on or interfere with Azure Virtual Desktop management of the same virtual machine.

 - [Multi-session session hosts management with Intune](/mem/intune/fundamentals/azure-virtual-desktop-multi-session) is currently in Public Preview.
 Currently, you can apply configuration policies defined in the OS scope and apps configured to install in the system context to Azure Virtual Desktop multi-session VMs.
 All multi-session configurations must be targeted to devices or device groups.
-User scope policies aren't currently supported.

 - Audit and configure the hardening of your session hosts' operating system by using [Azure Policy guest configuration](/azure/governance/policy/concepts/guest-configuration).
 Use the [Windows security baselines](/windows/security/threat-protection/windows-security-configuration-framework/windows-security-baselines) as a starting point for securing your Windows operating system.